MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-alertevents-table.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-advancedhuntingref-abovefoldlink)

 The AlertEvents table in the Advanced hunting schema contains information about alerts on Microsoft Defender Security Center.
-Use this reference to construct queries that return information from this table.
+Use this reference to construct queries that return information from the table.

 For information on other tables in the Advanced hunting schema, see our [Advanced hunting reference](advanced-hunting-reference.md) page.